 We place high priority on ensuring that pupils' physical and mental wellbeing are met through our Thrive approach.
-We understand that our young people will not be successful learners unless they are emotionally secure; therefore, we carefully design our curriculum and adopt a flexible approach.
+We understand that our young people will not be successful learners unless they are emotionally secure; therefore, we carefully design our curriculum and be adaptive to the needs of our pupils, with access to a Thrive curriculum for all.
 Our pupils' physical and mental wellbeing are as valued and important as academic development.